-The Financial Accounting Standards Board ("FASB") issued new accounting standards updates in 2019, which have been disclosed in Note A to the Consolidated Financial Statements.
+The Financial Accounting Standards Board ("FASB") issued new accounting standards updates in 2020, which have been disclosed in Note A to the Consolidated Financial Statements.
 The Company does not expect that these updates discussed in the Notes will have a material impact on its financial position, results of operations or cash flows.
-The Company adopted Accounting Standards Update 2014-09, Revenue from Contract with Customers (Topic 606) and Accounting Standards Update 2018-03, Technical Corrections and Improvements to Financial Instruments - Overall (Subtopic 825-10): Recognition and Measurement of Financial Assets and Financial Liabilities, that Clarifies the Guidance in ASU No. 2016-01, Financial Instruments - Overall (Subtopic 825-10), effective January 1, 2018, neither of which had a material effect on its financial position, results of operations or cash flows.
-The Company is currently working on the implementation of Accounting Standards Update 2016-13, Financial Instruments-Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments.
+The Company adopted Accounting Standards Update 2014-09, Revenue from Contracts with Customers (Topic 606) and Accounting Standards Update 2018-03, Technical Corrections and Improvements to Financial Instruments - Overall (Subtopic 825-10): Recognition and Measurement of Financial Assets and Financial Liabilities, that Clarifies the Guidance in ASU No. 2016-01, Financial Instruments - Overall (Subtopic 825-10), effective January 1, 2018, neither of which had a material effect on its financial position, results of operations or cash flows.
 Further disclosure relating to these efforts is included in Note A.